maxvonhippel/AttackerSynthesis/README.md

 	- `smallDemo1-3` are more small examples with explanations
 	- :pushpin: `TCP/` contains the entire TCP model used in our Case Study.
 * `out/` - this is where the outputs of the program are written to.
+* `example.attacks/` - contains example outputs for different threat models.
+	- `dccp/` - example attacks for canonical DCCP model from RFCNLP paper.
+	- `redo.korg.results/` - what you get if you re-run the KORG ArXiV Case Study using the latest version of KORG, which has partial order reduction turned off in order to support RFCNLP and other projects./
-* `results/` - this contains the results of the Case Study from the paper.
-You can reproduce these results using the tool.
+	- `redo.korg.results.with.partial.order.reduction/` - the results from the KORG ArXiV Case Study.
+	- `tcp/` - the updated canonical TCP model we used in the RFCNLP paper.
 * `tests/` - this contains unit-test code for `Korg`.
 * `__init__.py` - a file needed by Python to handle imports.
 * :pushpin: `avgExperiment.sh` - a Bash script with which to reproduce our results in `results/`.